CFP: Performance of the Real Postgraduate and Early Career Researcher Symposium

 - How and why is realness performed?

-Paper abstracts (no more than 250 words) and bios (100 words) should be sent to the symposium organising committee.
-Please email to firstname.lastname@example.org by 30th April 2016.
+Paper abstracts (no more than 250 words) and bios (100 words) should be sent to symposium organising committee.
+Please email email@example.com by 28th March 2016.

 Bree Hadley is a Senior Lecturer in Performance Studies at the Queensland University of Technology.
-She is currently a Director of Performance Studies international.
+She is currently the Director of Performance Studies International.
 Hadley’s research investigates the construction of identity in contemporary, pop cultural and public space performances, and concentrates on how work by artists marked by disability and other bodily differences mobilise media.
 She is currently working on two books: Theatre, Social Media and the Democratisation of Spectatorship and The Performativity of Pranks – Dark Play, Spectatorship and Subversive Social Practice.
-Her work has been published in Performance Research Journal, Liminalities, M/C and Australasian Drama Studies.
+Her work has been published in Performance Research, Liminalities, M/C and Australasian Drama Studies.